pgib/jekyll-attendease/README.md

 ## Changes

+### 0.6.44

+* Fix to the analytics tags to ensure they don't output anything if the corresponding values are missing or empty.
 ### 0.6.43
 * DRYed up how the AttendeaseConstants gets set up for organization and event sites
 * Add the following analytics tags: